kingsleyezebosi/DevOps-Projects/PROJECT 6/README.md

 ![alt text](<Images/Restart mysql.PNG>)

-From the client, I ran the below command;
+From the client, I ran the below command to remote access to the mysql server;

 ```javascript
 mysql -u Client_user -p -h 172.31.9.122